Error-331/code_tests/docs/bible/links.md

 Giving to get Nothing - December 24 (It isn't easy for us to give with no strings attached, but we must);

 How to be Blessed - December 25 (Strive to be blessed with God's smile and not with prosperity);

+A Certain Man - December 26 (We must never give up on the hardest of sinners or be so shallow in character to even think You will be sorry without a tear in our eye);